 5. the borrower fails to perform any of the required obligations under the HECM mortgage such as the borrower failing to make certain repairs to the property or the borrower failing to pay property taxes and homeowner's insurance premiums.

-Written into the HECM loan are the parameters that IF the last borrower was alive at age 150, the loan would then become due.
-So actually, with a HECM, there is no true maturity date, and the loan does not become due in the borrower's lifetime except for failure to pay property taxes, maintain insurance on the home, death, sale of the property, change in title, or no HECM borrower occupies the property for more than 12 consecutive months.
+The HECM loan does not become due in the borrower's lifetime except for failure to pay property taxes, maintain insurance on the home, death, sale of the property, change in title, or no HECM borrower occupies the property for more than 12 consecutive months.

 When the last borrower passes away, heirs have a period of three months at a time (approved by the lender) and up to 12 months in which to sell the property.
-Communication is the key.
-Lenders need to know that the family is making attempts to sell the property or purchase the property in order to repay the lender.
+Communication is the key, and heirs must contact the lender within 30 days of the borrower's passing.
+Lenders need to know that the family is making attempts to sell the property or purchase the property in order to pay what is owed.